 On April 7, 2000, the jury found in favor of the three plaintiffs and awarded them a total of \$12.5 in economic damages, pain and suffering damages and damages for loss of consortium.
 After awarding damages to one of the three plaintiffs, the jury appeared to find that his claims were barred by the statute of limitations.
-The final judgment entered by the trial court on November 6, 2000 reflected the damages award, and held that only a portion of this plaintiff's claims were barred by the statute of limitations.
+The final judgment entered by the trial court on November 6, 2000 reflected the damages award, and held only a portion of this plaintiff's claims were barred by the statute of limitations.

 The second part of Phase Two of the trial began on May 22, 2000 and was heard by the same jury that heard the trial's prior phases and considered evidence as to the punitive damages to be awarded to the class.
-On July 14, 2000, the jury awarded approximately \$145,000 in punitive damages against all defendants, including \$16,250 against Lorillard.
+On July 14, 2000, the jury awarded a total of \$145,000.0 in punitive damages against all defendants, including \$16,250.0 against Lorillard.

-On November 6, 2000, the Circuit Court of Dade County, Florida, entered a final judgment in favor of the plaintiffs.
+On November 6, 2000, the Circuit Court of Dade County, Florida, entered a final judgment in favor of the plaintiffs that reflects the jury's three verdicts in favor of the plaintiffs.
 The judgment also provides that the jury's awards bear interest at the rate of 10% per year.
 The court's final judgment denied various of defendants' post-trial motions, which included a motion for new trial and a motion seeking reduction of the punitive damages award.
-Lorillard has noticed an appeal from the final judgment to the Third District of the Florida Court of Appeal and has posted its appellate bond in the amount of \$100.0 pursuant to Florida legislation enacted in May of 2000 limiting the amount of an appellate bond required to be posted in order to stay execution of a judgment for punitive damages in a certified class action.
-While Lorillard believes this legislation is valid and that any challenges to the possible application or constitutionality of this legislation would fail, during May of 2001, Lorillard and two other defendants jointly contributed a total of \$709.0 to a fund (held for the benefit of the Engle plaintiffs) that will not be recoverable by them even if challenges to the judgment are resolved in favor of the defendants.
+Lorillard has noticed an appeal from the final judgment to the Third District of the Florida Court of Appeal and has posted its appellate bond in the amount of \$100.0 pursuant to recent Florida legislation limiting the amount of an appellate bond required to be posted in order to stay execution of a judgment for punitive damages in a certified class action.
+While Lorillard believes this legislation is valid and that any challenges to the possible application or constitutionality of this legislation would fail, during May of 2001, Lorillard and two other defendants jointly contributed a total of \$709.0 to a fund that will not be recoverable by them even if challenges to the judgment are resolved in favor of the defendants.
 As a result, the class has agreed to a stay of execution, referred to as the Engle agreement, on its punitive damages judgment until appellate review is completed, including any review by the U.S. Supreme Court.
 Lorillard contributed a total of \$200.0 to this fund, which included the \$100.0 that was posted as collateral for its appellate bond.
-Accordingly, Lorillard has recorded a pre-tax charge of \$200.0 in the quarter ended June 30, 2001.
+Accordingly, Lorillard has recorded a pre-tax charge of \$200.0 in the quarter ending June 30, 2001.

-In the event that Lorillard, Inc.'s balance sheet net worth falls below \$921.2 (as determined in accordance with generally accepted accounting principles in effect as of July 14, 2000), the stay granted in favor of Lorillard in the Engle agreement would terminate and the class would be free to challenge the Florida legislation.
-As of September 30, 2001, Lorillard, Inc. had a balance sheet net worth of approximately \$1.3 billion.
+In the event that Lorillard's balance sheet net worth falls below \$921.2 (as determined in accordance with generally accepted accounting principles in effect as of July 14, 2000), the stay granted in favor of Lorillard in the Engle agreement would terminate and the class would be free to challenge the Florida legislation.